rei/rei-cedar-docs/docs/components/chips/README.md

       "type": "do",
       "image": "chips/chips_do_overflow_7a.png",
       "ratio": "4-3",
-      "caption": "Do allow a group of chips to overflow to a new row."
+      "caption": "allow a group of chips to overflow to a new row."
     },
     {
       "type": "dont",
       "image": "chips/chips_dont_overflow_7b.png",
       "ratio": "4-3",
-      "caption": "Do not create excessive line breaks in a group of chips."
+      "caption": "create excessive line breaks in a group of chips."
     }
   ],